 Mary was the first one to see Jesus after his resurrection.

 I LOVE that Christ used a woman for this most historical moment in time!
 He used a woman to pretty much carry the gospel after His resurrection.
 She carried the gospel to the rest of the disciples to tell them the good news.
 I love that Jesus used a woman to carry the gospel right after His resurrection! #easter… Click To Tweet

-If that isn’t reason enough to let women every where know that they are
+If this isn’t reason enough to let women everywhere know that they are

 HAVE A PURPOSE,